wepay/NodeJS-SDK/README.md

 Detailed information regarding the Risk Headers can be found at the [WePay API Documentation](https://developer.wepay.com/reference/risk_headers).

+## Node version supported
+This SDK is compatible with Node version up to 10.0.0.
+Please contact API Support if you have any problem.
 ## More Information

   * [WePay API](https://www.wepay.com/developer) for documentation